icsnju/visualinux/docs/src-orgn.md

 `visualizer/` stores the visualizer, which is a full-stack node.js application.

-`vkern/` stores the VKern source code.
-By default, it is defined as the root directory of v-command invokation, e.g. `vplot -f evaluation.vkern` actually picks the file `vkern/evaluation.vkern`.
+`viewcl/` stores the ViewCL source code.
+By default, it is defined as the root directory of v-command invokation, e.g. `vplot -f evaluation.vcl` actually picks the file `viewcl/evaluation.vcl`.

 `scripts/` includes scripts for various usages: